ProyectoIntegrador2018/GamificacionTernium/README.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings

-### Setup the project

-Make a new Unity project then drag and drop the all of the files in the repository into the Assets folder of the new unity project

 ### Debugging

 When in the unity IDE you can press the play button to be able to play the game in a debug game.